Drury Archive Gifted to Mary Immaculate College

 - See below from the deed of gift.

 The donated materials shall be made accessible to bona fide scholars, for purposes of private study and research only, in accordance with Mary Immaculate College policies.
-Such scholars will be entitled to publish limited extracts from the material (no more than about 10percent of any one document) in line with standard ‘fair usage’ practice and provided there is due attribution of the source.
-For any more extensive publication, prior permission would have to be sought from the relevant copyright holders (Luke and
+Such scholars will be entitled to publish limited extracts from the material (no more than about 10 percent of any one document) in line with standard ‘fair usage’ practice and provided there is due attribution of the source.
+For any more extensive publication, prior permission would have to be sought from the relevant copyright holders (Luke and Paul Drury for the Drury material, the Rush Rhees Archive for the Rhees material)

 For further information please contact: